 - Get the oil hot before you add the cod fillets -nobody wants to miss out on the delicious charred crust so make sure the oil is smoking hot before you add the cod fillets.
 You can test whether the pan is hot enough to start cooking by adding a small drop of water.
 If it forms beads the pan is ready.

 - Turn the cod fillets once - cod is a flaky fish that can be prone to falling apart.
 Ensure your fillets stay whole by checking to see if the underside is done before turning over.

-Cooked blackened cod will keep in the fridge for up to 2 days.
+You can store the cooked fish in the fridge for up to 2 days.
+Allow it to cool and place in an airtight container or cover with plastic wrap.
 Why not make extra so you have leftovers to add to a salad or for fish tacos the next day.
 Cooked blackened cod is not suitable for freezing.